eNMS-automation/eNMS/README.md

 # Miscellaneous

 - eNMS can act as a TACACS+ authentication server: upon authentication, a request will be sent to the server to check the credentials and log in the user.
 - eNMS can act as a Syslog server: all logs are stored in the database, and can be filtered with regular expressions.
-Eventually, the idea is to use the logs for event-driven automation, i.e trigger the execution of a script upon received a specific log.
+Eventually, the idea is to use the logs for event-driven automation, i.e trigger the execution of a script upon receiving a specific type of log.
-- A network can be exported to Google Earth (as a `.kmz` file).
+- From the geographical view, networks can be displayed on the earth with a 3D map.
+They can also be exported to Google Earth.

 # Getting started